arnab/modern-concurrency-rulu/presentation/modern-concurrency-in-ruby-rulu.md

 * Ofcourse, *_Ruby_* ...
 * Even some French!

+^ Nice cocktail.
-^ Any Pascal fans?
+Any Pascal fans?
 We are in France, right?

 ---